 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video to ensure success.
 If you enjoy them, consider subscribing to the YouTube Channel to not miss an episode.
 Thank you!Subscribe to my YouTube Channel

 - Combine the chicken with all marinade ingredients and mix well.
-Let it sit for at least 15 minutes, stirring halfway through, and until most of the water has been absorbed into the chicken and is no longer pooling.8 oz chicken breast, 2 tsp soy sauce, ¼ tsp sugar, 1 Tbsp water
+Let it sit for at least 15 minutes, stirring halfway through, and until most of the water has been absorbed into the chicken and is no longer pooling.8 oz chicken breast, 2 teaspoon soy sauce, ¼ teaspoon sugar, 1 tablespoon water

-- Mix the chili paste with 2 tsp of fish sauce to loosen it up and allow it to mix more easily into the fried rice.1 ½ Tbsp Thai chili paste, 2-3 tsp fish sauce
+- Mix the chili paste with 2 teaspoon of fish sauce to loosen it up and allow it to mix more easily into the fried rice.1 ½ tablespoon Thai chili paste, 2-3 teaspoon fish sauce

 - Scramble the eggs: In the same pan, add a little more oil if needed (if using a nonstick pan you may not need any oil at all) and heat at medium high until it's hot and ready to go.
 Add the eggs and scramble them, keeping the yolks and whites slightly marbled.
 Once the eggs are done, remove from the pan.
 At this point if the pan has some bits of eggs stuck on it you can wipe or scrape them off, but there's no need to clean the pan.(PS.
 The egg is cooked separately and added back in in order to keep its colour vibrant.
 Otherwise it will get coated in the chili paste and everything looks the same colour.)2 eggs